-New Brunswick Public Schools follow the New Jersey Core Curriculum Content Standard 7.1 to promote language acquisition as well as the Standards for Foreign Language Learning in the 21st Century known as the “Five Cs” - Communication, Culture, Connections, Comparisons, and Communities.
+New Brunswick Public Schools follow the New Jersey Core Curriculum Content Standard 7.1 to promote language acquisition and aims to develop globally competent students who exhibit the following skills as delineated in the ACTFL World Readiness Standards for Learning Languages:

-All students will be able to use a world language in addition to English to engage in meaningful conversation, to understand and interpret spoken and written language, and to present information, concepts, and ideas, while also gaining an understanding of the perspectives of other cultures.
+7.1 World Languages All students will be able to use a world language in addition to English to engage in meaningful conversation, to understand and interpret spoken and written language, and to present information, concepts, and ideas, while also gaining an understanding of the perspectives of other cultures.
 Through language study, they will make connections with other content areas, compare the language and culture studied with their own, and participate in home and global communities.

-Standards-based world languages education and the New Jersey standards reflect the themes in the Standards for Foreign Language Learning in the 21st Century (1999), known as "The Five Cs."
+The Five CsStandards-based world languages education and the New Jersey standards reflect the themes in the Standards for Foreign Language Learning in the 21st Century (1999), known as "The Five Cs."
 These standards describe the "what" (content) of world languages learning and form the core of standards- based instruction in the world languages classroom.